jommarqs/talkdesk-js-class/02-unidirectional-data-flow.md

 ---

-## Exercise
+## Exercises
-Implement _Clear all todos_:
+1. Implement _Clear all todos_:
   - Add a "clear" button or icon.
   - On click, all the existing todos should be removed.

 ---
 If you want to explore a bit more, the final code for this step is available at [https://stackblitz.com/edit/talkdesk-js-class-02](https://stackblitz.com/edit/talkdesk-js-class-02?file=index.js).
 In the [next step](./03-creating-reusable-component.md) we'll create a reusable component out of this app.